bwyan/100-days-of-code/log.md

 The game over method is working somewhat, but it's causing an error in the final stage of combat.
 I'll try to resolve that tomorrow.

 **Todo**:
--[ ] Finish the game over procedure.
+-[ ] Finish the game over procedure (lights should stay off, enemies should be clearable, etc.)
 -[ ] Notification UI for various states: game over, winning, etc.
 -[ ] Build a level editor.
 -[ ] Build the game levels.